Maths

 Key Stage 4

-The mathematics schemes of work for Key Stage 4 broadly follows the AQA new GCSE mathematics 8300 specification and builds on students prior learning from KS3.
+The mathematics schemes of work for KS4 broadly follows the AQA new GCSE mathematics 8300 specification and builds on students prior learning from KS3.

-The new Key Stage 4 curriculum is focused on students developing mastery of mathematics in order to:
+The new KS4 curriculum is focused on students developing mastery of mathematics and involves:

 Key Stage 5